-All research papers submitted to the Graduate School of Education require the APA format found in the Publication Manual of the American Psychological Association (APA), 6th edition.
-The 7th edition has been published and is currently under review.
+All research papers submitted to the Graduate School of Education require the APA format found in the Publication Manual of the American Psychological Association (APA), 7th edition.

 Chapel Attendance

 Candidates on campus for a modular class must attend the regularly scheduled Chapel service on Friday morning.
 The modular classes will dismiss for Chapel and all Graduate Education faculty and candidates sit together.
 More details on seating will be given during the module classes.